Verilog-Solutions/solidity-puzzles/README.md

 We record the transactions which includes the contract deployments and attack executions.
 You can find them under the `tx_records` folder.

-Open a scenario file `puzzle*.json` under `tx_records` folder (make it the active tab inside Remix) and go to  `DEPLOY & RUN TRANSACTIONS` > `Transactions recorded` inside remix and click the play button.
+Open a scenario file `puzzle*.json` (make it the active tab inside Remix) and go to  `DEPLOY & RUN TRANSACTIONS` > `Transactions recorded` inside remix and click the play button.
 You can find a series transactions pop up automatically in remix console.

 ### 3 Explore the Remix Debugger